CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 ### Navigation via navData.json

 The header navigation in the project is powered by the `navData.json` file.
 Each page in the navigation should be included as an item with a `key` property (page title to be displayed) and a `url` property (include a trailing slash).

 To add subpages, include a `children` property.
 The `children` property should be an array that contains more page objects (i.e., object containing a `key` and `url` property.)
-If a page has a `children` array property is specified, a dropdown will be created, providing a Navigation + Dropdown Stitch is being used.
+If a page has a `children` array property is specified, a dropdown will be created, providing a Navigation + Dropdown Stitch is being used (see below).
 Navigations will render in order.

 > If you wish to use an alternative Navigation stitch, you are welcome to swap out the .cs-ul-wrapper div in the Stitch for the one in the Starter Kit.
 This
 > will allow you to continue to reap the benefits of eleventyNavigation.
 You can find the .cs-ul-wrapper div below